GregRos/meta-types/1 Definitions.md

 >
 ```

-This meta annotation says that `Bar` must be a data type, rather than a meta object.
+This meta annotation says that `Bar` must be a data type (through the special word `type`), rather than a meta object.

 To understand how meta types work, let’s compare them to object types.
 Here is an object type that’s very similar to `Foo`: